Get insider access

 Dell Alienware AW2524H

-The ASUS ROG Swift 360Hz PG27AQN and Dell Alienware AW2524H are both high-end G-SYNC gaming monitors with a few differences.
+The ASUS ROG Swift 360Hz PG27AQN and the Dell Alienware AW2524H are both high-end G-SYNC gaming monitors with a few differences.
 The Dell has a higher 500Hz refresh rate, while the ASUS delivers sharper details thanks to its 1440p resolution.
 The overall motion handling is better on the ASUS.

 + Show more